aprsworld/wsBroadcast/README.md

 To execute:

-* `node ws-broadcast.js --help` for usage and option information.
+* `node server.js --help` for usage and option information.
-* `node ws-broadcast.js -x 60 --webdir WebClient` and point a web-browser at http://hostname:8888/test.html.
+* `node server.js -x 60 --webdir=../wsBroadcast-WebClient` and point a web-browser at http://hostname:8888/test.html.
-* `node ws-broadcast.js -x 60 --webdir WebClient  --tcp-client [server]` to mirror an existing server.
+* `node server.js -x 60 --webdir=[WebClient]  --tcp-client=[server]` to mirror an existing server.